ravi-kumar7/documentation/docs/bank-connect/webhook.md

 ---

 # Bank Connect: Webhook
-You can also configure a custom web hook to be invoked whenever extraction process is completed or failed (because of extraction failure in manual mode or user entering a wrong credentials for example in net banking mode).
+You can also configure a custom web hook to be invoked whenever the extraction process is completed or failed (because of extraction failure in manual mode or user entering the wrong credentials for example in net banking mode).

 To configure this, you have to share with us a **valid endpoint**.

 :::tip A Valid Endpoint:
 - receives a POST request
-- receives a request body with content type `application/json`
+- receives a request body with content-type `application/json`
 - returns a 200 status code on successful reception.
 :::